YusufT0/Autoasker/README.md

 # Autoasker
 A python file that takes a screenshot of the screen and parses the data with tesseract (optical character recognition engine).
-Then it copy and paste this data to chatgpt to take the answers.
+It then copies and pastes this data into chatgpt to get the responses.

 After taking the answers it gives the user a popup massage with the context of answer